The music photography magazine gallery of

-`Toto` are a Pop Rock / Classic Rock band from America.Here they are photographed and captured from in and around the stage and pit area during their ‘40 Trips Around The Sun` Tour in Japan.For more information on the band and to follow them on social media use any of the following external links.
+`Toto` are a Pop Rock / Classic Rock band from America.Here they are photographed & captured from the stage & pit area during their ‘40 Trips Around The Sun` Tour in Japan.For more information & to follow the band on social media use any of the following external links.

 Photography and Review of Toto ~ Aki Fujita Taguchi

 A word from the photographer

 Toto performed a sold out show at Budokan in Tokyo on Wednesday night and I had the extreme pleasure of photographing the rock legends.Toto is an American rock band formed in 1977 in Los Angeles.
 They came to Japan as a part ’40 Trips Around The Sun Tour’ for showcasing their best album with the same title, which was released in 2018.

 The historical venue Budokan is located in the center of Tokyo, near the Imperial Palace.
 It was originally built for the judo competition in the 1964 Tokyo Olympic Games.
 It is the indoor arena with a capacity of 13,000 people and the most famous concert venue in Japan.The Beatles were the first rock band to played at Budokan in 1966.
 Since then, many famous rock music acts have played there.
 Further more, several live albums were recorded at Budokan, including releases by Bob Dylan, Eric Clapton, Cheap Trick, to name a few.Most Japanese indie bands dream of playing at Budokan, because it’s the proof of big success.
 I have always been dreaming of photographing concerts here too.
 I have seen countless concerts at Budokan since I was a child.
 As you can imagine, working as a photographer here means a lot for me.